Wally Herbert

 Sir Walter William Herbert (24 October 1934 – 12 June 2007) was a British polar explorer, writer and artist.
 In 1969 he became the first man fully recognized for walking to the North Pole, on the 60th anniversary of Robert Peary's disputed expedition.
 He was described by Sir Ranulph Fiennes as "the greatest polar explorer of our time".

 During the course of his polar career, which spanned more than 50 years, he spent 15 years in the wilderness regions of the polar world.
-He travelled with dog teams and open boats well over 23,000 miles – more than half of that distance through unexplored areas.
+He travelled with dog teams and open boats well over 23,000 miles; more than half of that distance through unexplored areas.

 Among his several books, which he illustrated, were works dealing with polar exploration.
 He also had solo exhibitions of his drawings and paintings.
 In 2000 he was knighted for his polar achievements.

 Early life and career

 Walter Herbert was born into an army family in England who emigrated to Egypt on assignment when he was three.
 They moved on to South Africa for nine years.
 He studied at the Royal School of Military Survey, then spent 18 months surveying in Egypt and Cyprus.
 He travelled back to England through Turkey and Greece, drawing portraits for his board and lodging.

 In 1955, when Herbert was 21, he carried out surveying in the Antarctic with the Falkland Islands Dependencies Survey, during which he became an expert in dog sleighing.
-On a journey along the Antarctic Peninsula from Hope Bay to Portal Point, he sledged some 5,000 km (3000 miles).
+On one journey along the Antarctic Peninsula he sledged from Hope Bay to Portal Point.
 This experience with dogs led him to a job with the New Zealand Antarctic programme, which commissioned him to purchase dogs in Greenland for the Antarctic.
 There he learnt Inuit methods of dog driving.

 As leader of an exploration party in the early 1960s, Herbert surveyed a large area of the Queen Maud range and followed Shackleton (1908) and Scott's (1911) route up the Beardmore Glacier.
 Denied a request to proceed to the South Pole, his party ascended Mount Nansen and descended a route taken by Amundsen in 1911, thus being the first to retrace these explorers' traverses.
 In 1964 he trekked the routes taken by Sverdrup and Cook from Greenland to Ellesmere Island in the Arctic.